-Delete outdated branches with the prune git option and the branch delete command
+Delete outdated local branches with the prune git option and the branch delete command

-The idea of branches in git is a nice feature as it allows to work on separate parts of a project at the same time.
+The idea of branches in git is a nice feature as it allows to work on separate parts of a project simultaneously.
 But, the more branches you have, the more difficult they are to manage.

 On merging that branch, the branch becomes irrelevant, and GitHub, for example, gives you the option to delete the branch afterward.
 When you do this, you may forget to delete the local branch.
 Repeating this for many other branches leaves you with many outdated local branches.

-prune command can be used in different ways.
-Here's some of them:
+prune can be used in different ways.
+Here are some of them:

 git prune git remote prune git fetch --prune ## e.t.c

 git prune is a different command beyond the scope of this article.
-For this article, we're only concerned with
+We're only concerned with

 git remote prune origin and

-git fetch --prune.
+git fetch --prune for this article.
 These two commands have similarities and few differences.
 Let's look at them.

-This command deletes local branches with references to remote branches that do not exist.
-Deleted remote branch references can be a result of a delete-branch-after merge-operation.
+This command deletes branch references to remote branches that do not exist.
+A remote branch can be deleted as a result of a delete-branch-after merge-operation.